Super Eight discography

 The Japanese boy band Super Eight, formerly known as Kanjani Eight, is a pop idol group managed by Johnny & Associates and works released by Infinity Records.
-The group, currently, has a total of 36 released singles, 11 studio albums, one mini album, and fifteen DVD releases.
+The group, currently, has a total of 36 released singles, 11 studio albums, two mini albums, and fifteen DVD releases.
 Thirty three of thirty six singles have placed at number-one on the Oricon singles chart.
 47, the concert DVD for their 2007 nationwide tour, was the top selling music DVD of 2008.

-In 2022, the group were presented a Japan Gold Disc Award in the category Album of the Year/Best5 albums for their album 8BEAT.
+In 2022, the group were presented a Japan Gold Disc Award in the category Album of the Year/Best5 albums for their album 8beat.